Alexia Căruțașu

 Alexia Ioana Căruțașu (Aleksia Karutasu; (born 10 June 2003) is a professional volleyball player who plays for Galatasaray and the Turkey national team.
 Born in Romania, she previously played for the Romania national team.

 Personal life

 Her parents Andreea and Virgil Căruțașu were both Romanian basketball players.

 She speaks some Turkish, and in December 2021, she stated that she wished to obtain Turkish citizenship.
 Late September 2024, it was announced that after her application to obtain Turkish citizenship was officially approved, she was naturalized as a citizen of Turkey.
 She will become eligible to play in the Turkey national team as of January 2025.

 Club career

 She is the youngest debutant (13 years, four months) in the Divizia A1 history.
 She made her Romanian top-flight debut with CSM București in October 2016, coming on as a substitute against CSM Volei Alba Blaj.

 Galatasaray

 On 14 May 2021, she signed a contract with Galatasaray on loan from VakıfBank Istanbul for one season.

 It was announced that she returned to the Galatasaray team on 13 May 2024.
 The signed contract is for two years.

+She signed a new 1 + 1 year contract with Galatasaray on February 2, 2026.